Max Holloway: Return to Lightweight, BMF Champion, and Featherweight title fight

 Holloway faced Justin Gaethje in a lightweight bout on April 13, 2024, at UFC 300 for the symbolic UFC 'BMF' ("baddest motherfucker") belt.
 Holloway won the BMF championship by knockout in the last second of round five, tying the record for the latest knockout win in UFC history.
-Due to the UFC increasing the payout of post fight bonuses from $50,000 to $300,000 for the event, this fight earned him a $300,000 Performance of the Night award and a $300,000 Fight of the Night award totalling $600,000.
+Due to the UFC increasing the payout of post fight bonuses from $50,000 to $300,000 for the event, the fight earned him a $300,000 Performance of the Night award and a $300,000 Fight of the Night award; overall he made $600,000.
 Holloway received universal acclaim for his performance against Gaethje, with his knockout being proclaimed as being among the greatest and most shocking in the sport's history.

 Holloway faced champion Ilia Topuria for the UFC Featherweight Championship on October 26, 2024, at UFC 308.
 He lost the fight by knockout in the third round, leading to the first knockout loss of his career.

-In February 2025, Holloway confirmed via Twitter that he will stay at Lightweight permanently.
+In February 2025, Holloway confirmed via Twitter that he would stay at Lightweight permanently.

-Holloway became the first person to defend the UFC 'BMF' belt against former interim UFC Lightweight Champion Dustin Poirier in a trilogy bout on July 19, 2025 at UFC 318, which was Poirier's retirement bout.
+Holloway became the first person to defend the UFC 'BMF' belt against former interim UFC Lightweight Champion Dustin Poirier in a trilogy bout on July 19, 2025, at UFC 318, which was Poirier's retirement bout.
 Holloway won the fight by unanimous decision.
 In early August 2025, Holloway revealed he would not be able to compete later in the year due to a hand injury resulting from the most recent bout against Poirier.

+During the UFC 2026 seasonal press conference it was announced that Holloway would be defending his symbolic UFC 'BMF' belt in a rematch against former UFC Lightweight Champion Charles Oliveira at UFC 326 on March 7, 2026.
+Holloway lost the title by unanimous decision.

+Holloway had a rematch with Conor McGregor in a welterweight bout in the main event on July 11, 2026 at UFC 329.
+Holloway won the fight via technical knockout due to a knee injury suffered by McGregor early into the first round.

 Personal life

-Holloway married his long-time girlfriend Kaimana Pa'aluhi in 2012, with whom he has one son.
-The couple separated in 2014 before divorcing in 2017.

-Holloway began dating Hawaiian pro surfer Alessa Quizon in early 2020.
+Holloway married his long-time girlfriend Kaimana Paʻaluhi in 2012; they have a son.
+The couple separated in 2014 and divorced in 2017.
+Holloway and Hawaiian pro surfer Alessa Quizon began dating in early 2020.
 They married on April 16, 2022.